 As an unexpected visitor.

 Welcome and entertain them all!

 Who violently sweep your house

 He may be clearing you out

 Because each has been sent,

 If you’ve been stuck in one place or one mentality for far too long, to the point that you have lost touch with how to be human, it might be time to start taking a journey inwards more than outwards.
 You can rewrite your story and become the best damn human being who has ever lived.

-Which of these poems spoke to your soul?
+Which of these poems about life spoke to your soul?
 Share your thoughts with us in a comment below.